Kidney Failure, Ketoacidosis and Amputation Risk Associated With Invokana Use

 In severe cases, hospitalization may be required to treat ketoacidosis.
 Treatment of ketoacidosis involves administration of fluids and insulin to combat dehydration and help your body’s glucose levels return to normal.

 Ketoacidosis is rare in those who have Type II diabetes, but 20 adverse events have so far been reported to the FDA.
 The adverse event reports were submitted by users who suffered serious side effects and were hospitalized after taking SGLT2 drugs, including Invokana and Invokamet.
 No deaths have been reported due to the use of either of these drugs, but the danger does exist.
 It’s important that patients understand the potential side effects of these drugs, and know the symptoms of ketoacidosis and kidney failure so that they may seek out early medical treatment and intervention.

-If you or a loved one suffered kidney failure, ketoacidosis or required a leg or foot amputation while taking Invokana, Invokamet, or one of the above drugs, contact us immediately for a free, confidential case evaluation.
+If you or a loved one suffered kidney failure, ketoacidosis or Necrotizing Fasciitis while taking Invokana, Invokamet, or one of the above drugs, contact us immediately for a free, confidential case evaluation.

 Our lawyers only collect a fee, if they make a recovery.
 If no settlement is recovered, nothing is owed.
 There are strict time limitations in which a claim must be made.
 Contact us today, for a free consultation.